 - Discuss your concerns with your healthcare team.
 Write down questions ahead of time.
 Remember, you're an important member of the team, and taking an interest in your own care will help you live better and longer. - Share your feelings with family, close friends, fellow patients, and others you trust.
-Allow them to share their feelings with you.
-Together, you can learn how to help each other. - Seek help and information from a social worker at the dialysis center or transplant clinic, or from an outside counselor. - Stay close to others who are important you.
-Having healthy relationships with people is important for everyone, and it's especially important for someone living with a chronic illness. - Stay involved in the pleasures, activities, and responsibilities of daily living. - Follow an exercise program approved by your healthcare professional. - Try not to focus on your problems, but instead, on the good things that may be happening in your life. - Be patient and set realistic goals. - Get involved in your own care by finding out as much as possible about kidney failure and its treatment.
+Allow them the opportunity to share their feelings with you.
+Together you can learn how to help each other. - Seek help from the social worker at the dialysis center or transplant clinic, or from an outside counselor if family or personal problems need further attention. - Stay close to others.
+Having healthy relationships with others is important for everyone, and it's especially important for someone with a chronic illness. - Keep involved in the pleasures, activities, and responsibilities of daily living.

+- Follow an exercise program approved by your doctor. - Try not to focus on your problems, but instead, on the good things that may be happening in your life. - Be patient and set realistic goals. - Get involved in your own care by finding out as much as possible about kidney failure and its treatment.
 Your treatment center, healthcare team, and the National Kidney Foundation can help.